andria-goodwin/js-generate-a-password/README.md

 ![Password generated alert](assets/alert.png)

-After clicking 'OK' on the alert, the generated randmo password will be displayed in the text box.
+After clicking 'OK' on the alert, the generated random password will be displayed in the text box.

 ![Generated password being displayed](assets/pw-generated.png)